 The Difference Between Workers' Comp and Disability Benefits

-If your employer or its insurance company is disputing whether you should receive workers' comp, the state can provide you with state disability until the dispute is resolved, then the state will ask for its money back if you are successful in your workers' comp case.
+Suppose your employer or insurance company is disputing whether you should receive workers' comp.
+In that case, the state can provide you with state disability until the dispute is resolved.
+Then, the state will ask for your money back from the employer or its insurance company if you are successful in your workers' comp case.

 Workers' compensation temporary disability benefits are paid until your condition becomes permanent and stationary.
-Thereafter, you may be entitled to permanent disability benefits and life-time medical care.
-However, state disability benefits are payable for a maximum of only fifty-two (52) weeks.
+After that, you may be entitled to permanent disability benefits and lifetime medical care.
+State disability benefits are payable for only 52 weeks.

 Need Help With Workers' Comp or Disability Benefits?
 Talk to an Attorney

-This whole process can be difficult to navigate, particularly if you're still dealing with the aftermath of an injury or illness.
-You might consider contacting a legal professional in order to receive the compensation to which you're entitled.
-Get in touch with a workers comp attorney today and find out how they can help you.
+This whole process can be challenging to navigate, mainly if you are still dealing with the aftermath of a work-related injury or illness.
+Consider contacting a legal professional to receive the compensation you are entitled to.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.